ALaurinne/ALaurinne/README.md

 💻  Computer Engineering student at UFBA

-🎮  Game Developer at Afterverse, with Unity and C#.
+🎮  Game Developer at JogoGlobal, with Phaser and TypeScript.

-💚  CEO of InfoJr at 2020, a junior company, currently Board Member

 💙  I interned for 7 months at GeekBusiness Lab in mobile development with Flutter.

 🕵️‍♀️  I interned for 2 years in Software Quality Area.

+💚  CEO of InfoJr at 2020, a junior company.

 🦔  I’m passionate about Challenges, Animals and Indie Music!